vlad2305m/tweakfork-1.19.3/README.md

 7. tweakHideScoreboard -> may save your sanity when servers turn on sidebar scoreboards during big digs
 8. disableClientBlockEvents -> stops client side piston lag
 9. Fixed afterClicker with accurate placement protocol -> so placing repeaters isn't pain
+10. Selectively Visible Blocks -> Allows you to make nice replays/vids with transparent parts

 Tweakeroo
 ==============